 Fellows will spend most of their time providing individual and group counseling and psychotherapy to students with a wide range of psycho-social and emotional issues.
 Fellows will provide initial assessments allowing continued development of specialized skills such as clarifying the presenting problems, evaluating the appropriateness of treatment within a college counseling center setting, and referring to other campus services and/or to the off-campus community.
 Each professional staff member is responsible for clinical crisis intervention coverage.
 Fellows will provide the same daytime and after hour crisis intervention coverage, under supervision.
 Fellows will also engage in consultation with off-campus sites, as well as with students, faculty, staff, and parents.

 The Counseling Center also provides group counseling.
-Groups may be process oriented, theme-oriented, or structured.
+Groups may be process-oriented, theme-oriented, or structured, and some groups are affinity spaces.
 Groups are held at the Center and at other locations on campus, depending upon the type of group and space needed.
 Fellows will be expected to serve as co-facilitators in some of the groups already being offered, or work with another staff member to develop additional groups in accordance with their individual interests and skills, and Center needs.

 Public Health Initiatives and Outreach